Detecting hidden structures from a static loading experiment: topology optimization meets physics-informed neural networks: Discussion

 In conclusion, we have presented a PINN-based TO framework with a novel eikonal regularization, which we have applied to the noninvasive detection of hidden inclusions.
-By representing the geometry through a material density field combined with a novel eikonal regularization, our framework is able to discover the number, shapes and locations of hidden structures, without any prior knowledge required regarding the number or the types of shapes to expect.
-Finally, the idea of parameterizing geometries of arbitrary topologies with a material density field regularized with the eikonal constraint opens a pathway for PINNs to be applied to a wide range of design optimization problems constrained by physical governing equations.
-These include, for instance, the design of lenses that achieve targeted optical properties \citep{molesky2018,ma2021} or the design of structures and metamaterials that exhibit desirable mechanical, acoustic, or thermal properties \citep{bendsoe2003,kadic2019,kollmann2020}.
+By representing the geometry through a material density field combined with the eikonal regularization, our framework is able to discover the number, shapes and locations of hidden structures, without any prior knowledge required regarding the number or the types of shapes to expect.
+Finally, the introduction of the eikonal regularization opens a pathway for PINNs to be applied to a wide range of design optimization problems involving \textit{a priori} unknown topology and constrained by physical governing equations.
+These include, for instance, the design of lenses that achieve targeted optical properties \citep{molesky2018,ma2021} or the design of structures and metamaterials that exhibit desirable mechanical, acoustic, or thermal properties \citep{bendsoe2003,zegard2016,kadic2019,kollmann2020,akerson2022,zhang2023fast,zhang2024chrono}.